Regent's Park skating disaster

-The Regent's Park skating disaster occurred on 15 January 1867 when 40 people died after the ice broke on the lake in London's Regent's Park pitching about 200 people into icy water up to 12 ft deep.
-Most were rescued by bystanders but 40 people died either from hypothermia or by drowning.
-The incident was considered at the time to be the worst weather-related accident in Britain.
-One of the consequences of the incident was that the lake bottom was raised and the overall depth of the lake reduced to a maximum depth of 4 ft, to help prevent adult drownings in the future.
+The Regent's Park skating disaster occurred on 15 January 1867 when 40 people died after the ice broke on the lake in London's Regent's Park, pitching about 200 people into icy water up to 12 ft deep.
+Most were rescued by bystanders, but 40 people died either from hypothermia or by drowning.
+At the time, this catastrophe was considered the worst weather-related accident in British history.
+One consequence of the accident was that the lakebed was raised and the lake's maximum depth reduced to 4 ft, to help prevent future adult drownings.

 Background

-January 1867 was an exceptionally cold month in Britain and many open water areas froze over.
+January 1867 was an exceptionally cold month in Britain, and many open water areas froze over.
 One of these was the boating lake in Regent's Park in London, England.
 Ice skating was a popular pastime in Britain at the time, and many hundreds of people went skating on the lake, taking advantage of the frozen waters.
-On 14 January 1867, the ice cracked: 21 people dropped into the water but all were pulled out alive.
+On 14 January 1867, the ice cracked: 21 people dropped into the water, but all were pulled out alive.

-Incident
+Disaster

-Overnight, the ice refroze and the following day, about 500 people took to the ice with an estimated 2,000 more watching.
-At 3:30 pm the ice was heard to crack and almost half of the skaters fell into the water.
+Overnight, the ice refroze, and the following day, about 500 people took to the ice with an estimated 2,000 more watching.
+At 3:30 pm the ice was heard to crack, and almost half of the skaters fell into the water.
 As many could not swim and were wearing heavy clothing, they sank.
 Those watching attempted to rescue them by launching boats and pulling branches from trees to use as lifelines.
 Many were rescued unharmed, while survivors with hypothermia and recovered bodies were taken to the nearby Marylebone workhouse.
 Recovery of all the bodies took several days as the lake kept refreezing and several bodies had to be removed from the bottom of the lake by divers.